jackiestchen/tinyapp/README.md

 ## Getting Started

 - Install all dependencies (using the `npm install` command).
-- Run the development web server using the `npm run` command.
+- Run the development web server using the `npm run start` command.

 - To login, go to: `http://localhost:8080/login`
 - To register, go to: `http://localhost:8080/register`